johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 In this example, an Interdenominational NGO organises printing, on behalf of a number of churches and agencies, distributing copies at cost price.

 -	50 sets of whole curriculum (17 books), at total cost of 680,000 CFA
--	25 sets are distributed, at cost price, to organisation A, for 340,000 CFA
+-	25 sets are distributed to organisation A, for 340,000 CFA
--	15 sets are distributed, at cost price, to organisation B, for 204,000 CFA
+-	15 sets are distributed to organisation B, for 204,000 CFA
 -	10 sets are distributed, at cost price, to libraries, translation agencies and other groups and individuals, for a total income of 136,000 CFA

 #### Advantages ####